Frequently Asked Questions

 Q: When/where is check-in on Sunday?

-A: All campers should report to the lobby of the Gatewood Arts Center on Sunday, July 10, @ 2:00 p.m. – 4:00 p.m., park in the ground parking lot next to the Gatewood Art Center.
-Campers should bring their completed medical form and a $20 key deposit (residential campers only) to the registration table.
+A: All campers should report to the lobby of the Gatewood Arts Center on Sunday, July 16, @ 2:00 p.m. – 4:00 p.m., park in the ground parking lot next to the Gatewood Art Center.
+Campers should bring their completed medical form and $20 key deposit (residential campers only) to the registration table.
+Dinner will be served at the UNCG Dining Hall @ 4:00 pm – 5:30 pm.

 Q: When is the first class?